Sources of capital growth: Appendix A. Equivalence of saving and investment

 \section{Appendix A. Equivalence of saving and investment}

 }

-Any usage which treats saving and investment as equal must deal with the fact that saving held in cash is not investment in the usual sense of spending on new productive capital, and contributes nothing to output. \cite{keynesGeneralTheoryEmployment1936} defined that unspent saving as intended saving, and actual saving as the part so spent.
+\cite{keynesGeneralTheoryEmployment1936} argued correctly that saving, if not invested in currently produced producer goods and services, adds nothing to capital, and thus nothing to output.
+He inferred that uninvested saving has no value, as it accomplishes no growth, and described it as "intended saving."
+True saving, by that reasoning, equalled saving actually invested.

-We suggest that investors seek to maximize return, within risk tolerance, and will sometimes hold saving in cash or equivalents at zero return in recessions and depressions when positive returns cannot be found, and so when investing in the usual sense would tend to reduce capital and output rather than increase them.
-Thus investment could have the usual meaning in usual times, when prospective returns bring animal spirits, and could include saving in cash when not.
-It is in this sense, differing from Keynes by equating intended (cash) investment to actual investment when firms and households see nothing better, that we equate saving to investment.
+We suggest that investors seek to maximize return, within risk tolerance, and will sometimes hold saving in cash or equivalents at zero return in recessions and depressions when positive returns cannot be found, and so when investing would tend to reduce capital and output rather than increase them.
+Thus we do not share the Keynesian view that saving need be invested in order to maximize its value.
+Saving will tend to equal investment in normal times, when prospective returns bring animal spirits, and could include saving in cash when not.
+It is only for these profitable times that we accept the equality of saving and investment, and only as a simplifying assumption.\footnote{The weakness in the Keynes argument, if we are right, was his inference that net saving finds no utility, and hence no economic value, except as invested to realize capital growth.
+Its utility in a more general sense, we suggest, is to maximize capital growth according to investment opportunities, and to maximize it by withholding investment when all investments promise loss.}